Entanglement generation via single-qubit rotations in a torn Hilbert space: Examples of entangled states

 Furthermore, to show the practical and broad applications of our scheme, we calculate the achievable SSS with a strong spontaneous decay $\Gamma$ and cooperativity $\eta=200$.
 We choose $^{87}\rm Rb$, the most common element in atomic clocks and interferometers, as the candidate.
-Here two $5S_{1/2}$ hyperfine ground states $\left|\downarrow\right\rangle=|F=1\rangle$ and $\left|\uparrow\right\rangle=|F=2\rangle$ are separated by $2\pi \times $6.8~GHz, and an excited state $\left|e\right\rangle$ in $5P_{3/2}$ has a spontaneous-decay rate $\Gamma = 2\pi \times 6$~MHz.
+Here two $5S_{1/2}$ hyperfine ground states $\left|\downarrow\right\rangle=|F=1\rangle$ and $\left|\uparrow\right\rangle=|F=2\rangle$ are separated by $2\pi \times 6.8$~GHz, and an excited state $\left|e\right\rangle$ in $5P_{3/2}$ has a spontaneous-decay rate $\Gamma = 2\pi \times 6$~MHz.
 As shown in Fig.~\ref{fig:SSS}(b), the optimized squeezing parameter shows similar power-law scaling for different $n_f$.
 Different from the ideal-cavity situation above, when the photon scattering appears, one needs to find a balance between further stretching the spin wave function for better $\xi_R^2$ and the additional variance induced by decoherence from intra-cavity light that deteriorates the metrological gain.
-But when $\Delta$ increases to avoid scattering, cavity light gradually couples both ground states to the excited state.
-Therefore, we need to include the corrections of the state $|\downarrow\rangle$ to Eq. \ref{simplifiedEq} and \ref{trans} in the numerical calculations.
-When the loss or decoherence is taken into account, the scaling factor $\beta$ is robust and only decreases a little.
-The detail parameters and the calculations can be found in Appendix.~\ref{SSSIdeal}.
-The parameter $\Delta$ is fixed during the optimization process, and further enhancement on the squeezing parameter can be achieved by adding $\Delta$ into the optimization parameter set.
+When $\Delta$ increases to avoid scattering, cavity light gradually couples both ground states to the excited state.
+Therefore, we need to include the corrections of the state $\left|\downarrow\right\rangle$ to Eq. \ref{simplifiedEq} and \ref{trans} in the numerical calculations.
+When the spontaneous decay is taken into account, the scaling factor $\beta$ is robust and only decreases a little.
+In Fig.~\ref{fig:SSS}(b), we have taken decoherence into considerations, and thus the vertical axis is different.
+Moreover, since the OAT and TAT spin squeezing models are ideal without consideration of decoherence, we show these two lines only in Fig.~\ref{fig:SSS}(a).

+The detailed parameters and the calculations can be found in Appendix~\ref{SSSIdeal}.
+The parameter $\Delta$ is fixed during the optimization process that do not consider decoherence, and further enhancement on the squeezing parameter can be achieved by adding $\Delta$ into the optimization parameter set.
+We also calculate the performance of spin squeezing for superconducting-qubit systems in Appendix~\ref{SSSIdeal}.

 For practical applications against noises, we also include the considerations of stochastic errors in either the light intensity or the evolution time.
-We numerically model and simulate these two types or errors in Appendix.~\ref{imperfect}. $\xi^2_R$ under 5\% intensity fluctuations changes very slightly which is almost negligible.
+We numerically model and simulate these two types or errors in Appendix~\ref{imperfect}.
+Under 5\% intensity fluctuations, $\xi^2_R$ changes very slightly which is almost negligible.
 This supports the robustness of our scheme for spin squeezing.